openwisp/netjsonconfig/docs/source/backends/openwrt.rst

             option wmm '1'

 .. note::

     the ``network`` option of the ``wifi-iface`` directive is filled in automatically but can be overridden if needed by setting the ``network`` option in the ``wireless`` section of the *configuration dictionary*.
 The next example shows how to do this.

 .. _wireless_network_option:

 Wireless attached to a different network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In most cases you want to bridge a wireless interface to a different network,
+In most cases you want to bridge a wireless interface to a different
-usually the LAN bridge:
+network, usually the LAN bridge:

 .. code-block:: python

     {
         "interfaces": [
-            {
-                "name": "eth0",
-                "type": "ethernet"
+            {"name": "eth0", "type": "ethernet"},
-            },
             {
                 "name": "wlan0",
                 "type": "wireless",